yaomin/dptscan/README.md

 - Create a project folder.
 Copy the binned profile data to the data input subfolder, `InputData` (default).
 - Download [the dptscan zipball](https://github.com/iDPT/dptscan/zipball/master) and unzip the files into the project folder.
 Make `dptscan` executable with `chmod +x dptscan`.
 - Modify `samplesheet.text` and `experiment-config.r` files.
-- Initialize the workspace with
+- Initiate the workspace with

 >    dptscan -s